dobbelina/yt-dlp-multiconfig/README.md

 If you want to change the shortcut key **Ctrl + p** you can do that as well to start the download process.
 To exit the program press **F4**

+The Preset options can be named anything reflecting what you put in the config files.
+If you change Debug to "on" yt-dlp will stay open for debugging purposes.
+For more thorough info add ´--verbose´ to the config file/s

 Example below:
 ```
 [Options]